ucb-stat-157/Predictive-Analytics/README.md

 # Aggregating Data

-Acquire the training, validation, and testing sets from bcourses.
+Acquire the training, validation, and testing sets from https://www.kddcup2012.org/c/kddcup2012-track2.
+For Stat 157, the data was in shared folder of Amazon Web Service.

 To aggregate data locally, have the 'features_lib.py' and 'userid_profile.py' files in the same directory as the training, test, and validation sets that you are woking in.
 The 'feautures_lib.py' file can be found on GitHub.
 The 'userid_profile.py' file involves a bit of computation.
 The userid_profile.txt file can be found under the S3 shared folder.
 After downloading, follow the steps provided on the final report to convert userid_profile.txt into python script userid_profile.py.
 You will also need the MapReduce files which are all on Github.